 With the daily crush of media coverage about obesity, weight, and health, it’s easy for people to feel overwhelmed.
-The problems can seem so monumental and the fixes so insurmountable, it’s easy to lose sight that there are actually some very simple, concrete steps that can help keep weight in check and lower the risk of many chronic diseases.
+But there are simple steps you can take to help keep weight in check and lower the risk of many chronic diseases.

-We list these straightforward tips here, in the Healthy Weight Checklist—a resource not only for individuals but also for those who work to help others stay healthy: parents, caretakers, teachers, healthcare providers, worksite coordinators, public health practitioners, business and community leaders, and healthcare policymakers.
+The Healthy Weight Checklist—is a resource not only for individuals but also for those helping others stay healthy: Parents, caretakers, teachers, healthcare providers, worksite coordinators, public health practitioners, business and community leaders, and healthcare policymakers.

 Calories matter for weight—and some foods make it easier for us to keep our calories in check.
 Healthy eating is a key to good health as well as maintaining a healthy weight.
 It’s not only what and how much we eat but also, it seems, how we eat that’s important.